desire1997/Python/README.md

 This is my repository for all my python projects

 This repository consists of the following
-* Project 1: Analysing Sales Data
+### Project 1: Analysing Sales Data

+Tasks completed
+-Cleaned Data (removed nulls, checked column types) -Performed Data Exploration
+-Performed aggerations to creat dataframes for investors